Core Types (pdk.core)

 Keys in the map can only be of type pdk.core.String

-Map is a parametrized type
+Map is a parameterized type.

-orders :: Map<Order> = {} // empty map
+orders: Map<Order> = {} // empty map

-// new book order
+// Populate new book order structure instance

-bookOrder :: Order = {
+bookOrder: Order = {

 "id": 1,